we-make-software/tech/README.md

 Here is the full text with that specific paragraph included and corrected:

-"Be careful when you develop.
+Be careful when you develop.
 We're still humans and a machine is just a machine.
 Writing code that gets converted into what happens inside the machine requires understanding the steps and the basic idea of how the central processing unit and random access memory work and the storage.

 We should also be careful with network cards because we don't really know what each one supports.
 Some may support DMA or other features.
 But what if we just supported all network card brands through a common standard?